National Revolutionary Police Force: Equipment

+Geely CK police car of the PNR.

 The PNR have a wide range of police cars, the most common being the Soviet-made Lada 2107 and the Chinese-made Geely CK, the latter of which was introduced in 2009 to replace the older Soviet cars.
 Hyundai and new Lada Vestas were put into service in recent years.
 There are also a number of French-made Peugeot and Citroen cruisers, introduced in the late 1990s and early 2000s, but these are still vastly outnumbered by the Lada 2107s, which are ubiquitous throughout Cuba.
-They have utilised radio communications as well as a computer dispatching system since the 1990s, made possible by the increased investment in the PNR to cope with rising crime during the economic crisis after the fall of the Soviet Union.
+The PNR has utilised radio communications as well as a computer dispatching system since the 1990s, made possible by the increased investment in the PNR to cope with rising crime during the economic crisis after the fall of the Soviet Union.
 PNR officers are armed with a semi-automatic handgun (usually a Makarov PM or CZ-75) and a baton, and they "may use necessary force to apprehend suspects and to defend their person or that of any other citizen".
 They are not issued any other type of weapon.